matejd/filtered-is/README.md

 But plain importance sampling requires a large number of samples to produce accurate results in many cases.
 Filtered IS adds filtering (doh) of environment maps (mipmaps) to reduce the number of needed samples.
 See resources for more theory.
+Online [here](http://matejd.github.io/filtered-is/).

 ![Screenshot](http://matejd.github.io/filtered-is/assets/walt-importance-sampling.png)